 Make a total of eight identical 2-geese units.

 Sew two 2-geese units together so that their points face towards each other as shown above.
 Press the seam allowance either direction.
 Repeat to make a total of four identical 4-geese units.

 Assemble the units into three rows as shown above.
 Press seam allowances in the center row towards the large square.
-Press outer seam allowances in top and bottom row towards the triangle square units.
+Press the outer seam allowances in top and bottom row towards the triangle square units.